 The simplest approach is to make a 2-D grid of lists.
-Rings are remarkably flat, so for any simulation of reasonable size, the radial and azimuthal extent of the particle distribution will be much larger than the vertical extent, and the use of a grid that doesn't resolve vertical separation is not significant.
-The grid can be built in $\mathcal{O}(N)$ time if you have a size for each grid cell.
+Rings are remarkably flat, so for any simulation of reasonable size, the radial and azimuthal extent of the particle distribution will be much larger than the vertical extent, and the use of a grid that does resolve vertical separation is unnecessary.
+The grid can be built in O(N) time if one has a size for each grid cell.
 The size of the grid cells can be selected so that searches only need to extend out a fixed number of grid cells from the one a particle is located in.
 Only having to search immediate neighbor cells is ideal in a number of ways.
-To make this safe, the grid cell size must not be smaller than the search radius of
+To make this safe, the grid cell size must not be smaller than the search radius of where R{max} is the maximum particle radius, A is a small constant on the order of 5, c is the 1-D velocity dispersion, and Δt is the time step used in the simulation.
+The ideal grid size depends on many elements in the simulation code, and must be determined empirically, but it is possible for sparse grids with several times as many grid cells as there are particles to be optimally efficient.

-$$R{search} = 2 R{max} + A \Delta \dot{\vec{r}} \Delta t \tag{1.112}$$
+$$R{search} = 2R{max} + A c \Delta t, \tag{1.115}$$